 The Board has adopted a Recoupment Policy within its Corporate Governance Guidelines which allows the Board, at its discretion, to seek reimbursement of performance-based compensation, including performance-based equity compensation, from any senior executive, including our NEOs, who has engaged in fraud, willful misconduct, recklessness or gross negligence that has caused or otherwise significantly contributed to the need for a material restatement of the Company's financial statements.
 The policy is effective for all performance-based compensation earned after Fiscal 2010.
-Bonuses are based on achieved financial targets and are determined based on our audited consolidated financial statements.
+Bonuses and PSUs are based on achieved financial targets and are determined based on our audited consolidated financial statements.

-The Compensation Committee has the discretion to reduce the amount of performance-based compensation payable to our executives.
-In Fiscal 2016, the Compensation Committee excluded the effect of a favorable legal settlement of \$1.9 million when determining the level of achievement for the EBIT goal.
-This exclusion reduced Fiscal 2016 cash bonuses earned.
-The exclusion also affected the calculation of equity awards which were based on ROIC and 3-year EBIT goals; however, it did not change the percentage earned by the NEOs.
+The Compensation Committee has the discretion to reduce the amount of performance-based compensation payable to our executives and has done so most recently in Fiscal 2016.
 A copy of our Corporate Governance Guidelines is available at hibbett.com under "Investor Relations."